grovyle12/Washington_Housing_Market_Regression_Analysis/README.md

 - Target attribute: Price

 ### Checking data shape, columns, datatypes, general exploration of data
 - We first explored the data in general, checking our data types, shape, and general info.
-I saw that we had infomation on the year built
+I saw that we had infomation on the `yr_built`